Canadice Lake: Recreation

-The lake remains as a water source for Rochester today.
+Most of the lakeshore is part of the Hemlock-Canadice State Forest.
+The lake is still used as a water source for Rochester today.
 To protect the water quality, no houses are permitted on its shore and boats are limited to 17 ft in length and engines of 10-horsepower or less.
 Swimming, camping and contamination of the water are prohibited.
 Previously, a free permit was required to fish or boat on the lake, but that system has been discontinued and permits are no longer required.

 Canadice Lake features several trout species for recreational fishing, including lake trout, brown trout and rainbow trout that are stocked annually by the New York State Department of Environmental Conservation.
 Landlocked Atlantic salmon are occasionally stocked as well.

 An unimproved gravel boat ramp is available for launching boats on the lake's east side, and a cartop launch is available at the south end of the lake.